reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 ### E1002

-This error code is returned when job has both pickups and deliveries, but the sum of pickups demand does not match to the sum of deliveries demand.
+`Invalid pickup and delivery demand` error code is returned when job has both pickups and deliveries, but the sum of pickups demand does not match to the sum of deliveries demand:

 ```json
 {